renukaKandii/promptLY/ReadME.md

 - Not suitable for critical legal, medical, or financial documents without human review

 **Reliability:**
-- Chrome's built-in AI is still in development
-- APIs may change, break, or behave differently in future Chrome versions
+- Chrome's built-in AI APIs may change in future versions
 - Features may stop working if Chrome updates affect AI availability

 **Responsibility:**